 Utility services in the vicinity must be enhanced to support the development of the Southwest Fresno Specific Plan Area (Plan Area).
 This area is a mixture of undeveloped and developed agricultural, residential, public, commercial and industrial land uses.
 Utility providers currently serving existing needs have plans in place to serve future needs in accordance with the Fresno General Plan (General Plan) for the area.
 Water and sewer services are provided by the City of Fresno; storm water drainage systems are constructed and maintained by the Fresno Metropolitan Flood Control District (FMFCD); irrigation water is supplied by the Fresno Irrigation District (FID); electricity and gas utilities are provided by Pacific Gas and Electric (PG&E); and telephone, fiber, and cable service is provided by AT&T/Comcast/Xfinity.
-Recycled water is anticipated in the Plan Area (see Figure 7-3).
-It is currently being provided just west of the Plan Area.
+Recycled water is anticipated not yet utilized in the Plan Area (see Figure 7-3). , but is planned and will be provided by the City of Fresno It is currently being provided just west of the Plan Area.
 Land use categories in the Plan Area are listed with total acreage for both existing and planned land uses in Table 7-1.